 Thoughts like “I’m too tired” or “I can do it later” often prevent us from getting the motivation we need to do our runs or workouts.
 But a simple mantra like “Strong with every mile” or “I can, I will,” can be the mental habit to go along with your physical training.
 Even elite runners have their own mantras they tell themselves when they need motivation.
 Try to come up with a mantra you like, that motivates you personally.

 If you haven’t used an upcoming race as motivation yet, you should.
 Pick a fun race, a challenging race or a bucket list race, and then set realistic goals to focus on it.
 It doesn’t have to be a competition – you can pick a personal record and try to beat it.
 Keeping track of your performance on every run can really help you see improvements and keep your motivation up to achieve your running goal.
 You’ll also be able to look back and see what worked best and understand how to better achieve your long-term running goals for races or PRs.

 If you’re looking for a trail race to commit to in Moab, UT, Grassroots Events has two beautiful trail races you could try:

 Try the Red Hot 55k and 33k and the Amasa Run, which has 10.5k, 15k, and 25k options.
-And if you just want to get outside and run with a tour guide, we have guided runs too!
+And if you just want to get outside and run with a tour guide, our sister company Canyon Voyages offers guided runs too!
 Book one today or contact us if you have any questions.